wpilibsuite/frc-docs/source/docs/software/networktables/creating-sendable-classes.rst

 What is Sendable?
 -----------------

-Sendable is the base class that allows something to be sent over NetworkTables for debugging through programs such as OutlineViewer, Shuffleboard and SmartDashboard.
+Sendable is the base class that allows something to be sent over NetworkTables for debugging through programs such as OutlineViewer, Shuffleboard, and SmartDashboard.
 Base WPI classes such as Command and Subsystem, as well as actuator classes such as DoubleSolenoid, implement the Sendable interface.
-The WPI documentation of the Sendable interface, as well as a full list of WPI classes which implement Sendable, can be found on the WPI docs for Sendable (`Java <https://first.wpi.edu/FRC/roborio/release/docs/java/edu/wpi/first/wpilibj/Sendable.html>`__, `C++ <https://first.wpi.edu/FRC/roborio/release/docs/cpp/classSendable.html>`__).
+The WPI documentation of the Sendable interface, as well as a full list of WPI classes which implement Sendable, can be found in the API docs for Sendable (`Java <https://first.wpi.edu/FRC/roborio/release/docs/java/edu/wpi/first/wpilibj/Sendable.html>`__, `C++ <https://first.wpi.edu/FRC/roborio/release/docs/cpp/classSendable.html>`__).

 Putting a Sendable on NetworkTables
 -----------------------------------